 If your skier is an older beginner (age 10 and up) sign up for level 3 and we may create a group for older kids who are new to skiing.

 We will be communicating with MYSL families via email.
 We need valid emails for all.
 When you register please include a contact e-mail address for the parent who will be transporting your kids.
 You would be contacted for the following reasons:

-- To let you know if we have to shift the time we are meeting because of weather.
+- To let you know if we have to cancel a meeting because of weather or snow conditions.

 - To clear up any questions we may have about your registration.

 - To be given periodic updates with news and information about the ski club.

 MYSL statewide is on Facebook!
 You can “like” the MYSL page to get general announcements, photos and videos from each of the MYSL clubs.
 A number of fun events happen during the winter in the metro area that are open to all MYSL families.

 Need to contact us?
 Email us at firstname.lastname@example.org.

 This is a volunteer-run club.
 Parents and high school age skiers form our coaching staff.
 The success and affordability of this program comes directly from your contributions of time, energy, and talent.
 The more parents we have available, especially in the opening weeks as kids get accustomed to their equipment, the better experience everyone will have.
 YOU DO NOT NEED TO BE A GREAT SKIER TO HELP.

 Following are some suggested areas of volunteer service:

 We really need your help!
 This is our biggest need and is one of the most rewarding ways in which you can help the club.
 Kids get more out of the program when the coach-to-kid ratio is low, and coaches need not be experienced skiers to volunteer.

 High-school aged skiers, we need you!
 We rely heavily on high school volunteers, who are fun, friendly and in far better shape than most of us.
 Let us know if you need this coaching time documented for community service hours (such as for the National Honor Society).

 Assistant and Sub Coaches: